MicrosoftDocs/learn/learn-pr/azure/detect-and-mitigate-threats-with-asc/includes/6-exercise-configure-playbook.md

 1. Under **Threat Detection**, select **Security incidents & alerts**.

-1. Select an alert and at the top of the alert's page, select the **Run playbooks** button.
+1. Select an alert, and at the top of the alert's page, select the **Run playbooks** button.

     ![Screenshot showing the Run playbooks option](../media/7-security-center-playbooks.png)

 1. In the Playbooks page, select the playbook that you want to run, and select the **Run** button.
-If you want to see the playbook before triggering, you can select it, and the designer will open.
+If you want to see the playbook before triggering, you can choose it, and the designer view will open.